 Your pages that now exist in theory, now you are going to have to design them further in your WordPress theme using your WordPress builder.
 Are you stuck?
 YouTube and Google can be your best friends when it comes to text-based or video tutorials.

-This is a process for which you can take a lot of time.
+This is a process you can take a lot of time to do.
 I always say: keep experimenting until you are satisfied with everything!

 10. Website testing

-Once everything is designed and you’re satisfied, then you start testing your website.
-Do this not only on PC, but also on your cell phone and if possible on a tablet.
-In fact, 50% of websites are viewed on a mobile device.
+Once everything is designed and you are satisfied, then go test your website.
+Do that not only on PC, but also on your cell phone and if possible also on a tablet.
+After all, 50% of websites are viewed on a mobile device.

 It may also be a good idea to have your website tested by another person.
 A second opinion is never wrong.
-At this stage, you can always change things about your website as well.
+You can also always change things about your Web site at this stage.

-Also, check if you already have a favicon.
-Read here what a favicon is, why it is important and how to create one.
+Also, check to see if you already have a favicon.
+Read here what a favicon is, why it’s important and how to create one.

 11. Making website faster in WordPress